Protecting your Roof with Tile

 According to Merriam-Webster, the definition of tile is a flat or curved piece of fired clay, stone, or concrete used especially for roofs, floors, or walls and often for ornamental work.
 Recently, tiles crafted from synthetic materials have grown in popularity as well.
 With that being said, the majority of tile roofing in Florida is typically either slate, clay or concrete.

 Heavy, durable, and made of real stone, slate roofing tiles can last over 100 years.

+Molded clay is baked into tile to produce clay tiles.
+Glazing and surface textures may be also be applied.
 Fireproof and wind-resistant, clay tiles have an average lifespan between 50 to 100 years.

+Constructed of sand, water, and Portland cement in different proportions.
+The tiles are molded under high pressure and heat.
+The tile may be finished with a paint-like material.
 Less expensive and durable than clay, concrete tiles can last anywhere between 25 and 50 years.

 Give Your Roof New Life

 Installing any type of tile roof material on your home ensures that your roof will be protected for the foreseeable future.
-As your tile roofing contractor, we are experienced in all areas of tile roof maintenance, installation, and repair.
+As your tile roofing company, we are experienced in all areas of tile roof maintenance, installation, and repair.
 To get a quote or learn more about how we can help with your tile roofing needs, contact us today at 352-459-7599.